wilsontelab/svx-mdi-tools/docs/installation/genome.md

 The svx-mdi-tools code suite uses
 [Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html)
-for consistent formatting of reference genome FASTA and aligner index files.
+for consistent formatting of reference genome FASTA and aligner index files, plus additional metadata files from the UCSC genome browser and the ENCODE project.

 Specifically, when called as follows: